DataBiosphere/terra-ui/src/CONTRIBUTING.md

 8. Understanding the problem
   * Finding value to bring to the users
   * ex.
 Widening of columns because the user asked for it

+9. Release often
+* Daily releases
+  * promotion from dev to prod is fast

+10. Least powerful abstraction
+  * Using switchcase instead of cond where applicable
+  * Using map flatten + map rather reduce / breaking things out into smaller and easier to understand chunks

 # Miscellany
 * firecloud & workspace are not camelcased